bodo-ai/PyDough/documentation/dsl.md

 Addresses.current_occupants.CALCULATE(first_name, last_name, city, state)
 ```

 **Bad Example #8**: For each person include their ssn and current address.
-This is invalid because a collection cannot be a CALC term, and `current_address` is a sub-collection property of `People`.
+This is invalid because a collection cannot be a `CALCULATE` term, and `current_address` is a sub-collection property of `People`.
 Instead, properties of `current_address` can be accessed.

 ```py
 %%pydough
 People.CALCULATE(ssn, current_address)
 ```

 **Bad Example #9**: For each person, list their first name, last name, and the sum of the package costs.
-This is invalid because `SUM` is an aggregation function and cannot be used in a CALC term without specifying the sub-collection it should be applied to.
+This is invalid because `SUM` is an aggregation function and cannot be used in a `CALCULATE` term without specifying the sub-collection it should be applied to.

 ```py
 %%pydough